redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 You'll see that the "Save" button become disabled for a second or two while waiting for the response.

 Next, let's use Redwood's `Flash` system to let the user know their submission was successful. `useMutation` accepts an options object as a second argument.
 One of the options is a callback function, `onCompleted`, that will be invoked when the mutation successfully completes.
 We'll use that callback to add a message for the `Flash` component to display.
-Add the `Flash` component to the page and use the `timeout` prop to schedule the message's dismissal.
-(You can read the full documentation about Redwood's Flash system [here](https://redwoodjs.com/docs/flash-messaging-bus).)
+Add the `Flash` component to the page and use the `timeout` prop to schedule the message's dismissal. ([Read the full documentation about Redwood's Flash system](https://redwoodjs.com/docs/flash-messaging-bus).)

 ```javascript{4,10,13-17,24}
 // web/src/pages/ContactPage/ContactPage.js